Daddy and Them

-Daddy and Them is a 2001 American comedy-drama film written, directed by, and starring Billy Bob Thornton.
+Daddy and Them is a 2001 American independent Southern Gothic absurdist black comedy film written, directed by, and starring Billy Bob Thornton.
 It also stars John Prine, Laura Dern, Andy Griffith, Ben Affleck, Kelly Preston, Diane Ladd, Brenda Blethyn, Tuesday Knight, Jamie Lee Curtis, and Jim Varney in his final on-screen film role.
+Thornton dedicated the film to Varney in his memory.

 Daddy and Them was filmed in 1998 in the wake of Thornton’s success with Sling Blade and was originally planned as a theatrical release.
-The release was ultimately delayed by Miramax, who found the film not "commercial" enough.
+The release was ultimately delayed by Miramax Films, who found the film not "commercial" enough.
 The film debuted at the Newport International Film Festival on June 6, 2001.
 Miramax eventually aired the film on Showtime in January 2003 and released it on DVD on January 13, 2004.

 Plot

-Ruby and Claude Montgomery are a very insecure and jealous couple who must reunite with extended family in Arkansas.
-When Claude's uncle, Hazel, is arrested for attempted murder, the couple travels with Ruby's older sister Rose, with whom Claude had a previous relationship, and Ruby and Rose's mother Jewel, who continuously talks about Rose and Claude's past relationship, which irritates Ruby.
+Arkansas highway department worker Claude Montgomery resides in suburban Lonoke County with his wife Ruby, who have an insecure and antagonist relationship, largely due to Claude's previous relationship with Ruby's older sister, Rose.
+Ruby's mother Jewel and Rose arrive from Nashville, Tennessee to travel with the couple to Little Rock when Claude's uncle, Hazel, is arrested for attempted murder and armed robbery.